Chaim-Inje/Chess/README.md

 ```
 Enjoy your game!

-## License
+# License

-This project is licensed under the *your license* - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details